FIRPTA For Dummies

 Does a FIRPTA Require Notarization?

-FIRPTA documents themselves, specifically the FIRPTA Withholding Certificate or the exemption affidavit, may require notarization.
-These documents are filed with the Internal Revenue Service (IRS) as part of the process for handling the withholding tax on the sale of U.S. real property by a foreign person.
-The primary requirement is that the information provided is accurate and complete, and the forms are properly executed according to IRS guidelines.
+FIRPTA documents, such as a FIRPTA Withholding Certificate or the exemption affidavit, may itself have a Notarization requirement.
+They are submitted to the Internal Revenue Service (IRS) as the first step in realizing the tax withholding issued on the U.S. real property transfer by a foreign person.
+The primary requirement is that the information provided is accurate and complete and the forms are properly executed according to IRS guidelines.

-If you do need Notarization for a Real Estate package, the fastest and easiest way to get this done online would be through Online Notarization.
+If you need notarization for a Real Estate package, the fastest and easiest way to get this done online is through Online Notarization.